Marine Minute: COVID-19 Update

-The Department of the Navy has released guidance for service members and their families to avoid contracting the coronavirus, or COVID-19.
-(U.S. Marine Corps video by Cpl.
-Taryn Escott)
+The Department of the Navy has released guidance for service members and their families to avoid contracting the corona virus or COVID-19.

+More information can also be found on the official website of The Center for Disease Control at cdc.gov/coronavirus

 |Date Taken: